• Skip to primary navigation

 Notes

-I highly recommend investing in an angel food cake pan.
-An angel food cake pan is a large bundt-like pan that has a detachable bottom and hole in the center.
+Pan: I highly recommend investing in an angel food cake pan.
+An angel food cake pan is a large bundt-like pan with a detachable bottom and a hole in the center.
 You could also use a large springform pan with an oven-safe glass inserted in the center.
+See my full article for why an angel food cake pan is a wise investment.

 Do NOT grease the pan.
-This will cause the cake to fall out of the pan too quickly when inverted to cool.
-You also want to allow the cake to rise by crawling up the sides of the pan, which it can’t do if you grease the pan.
+Greasing the pan will cause the cake to fall out of the pan too quickly when inverted to cool.
+It will immediately inflate, and you won’t have a light, airy cake.
+You also want to allow the cake to rise (in the oven) by crawling up the sides of the pan, which it can’t do if you grease the pan.

-Nutrition values calculated without strawberries and whipped cream.
+Note: Nutrition values were calculated without strawberries and whipped cream.

 Nutrition